SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 > 1. Wait for a fixed timeout and allow all the commits till `beginTimestamp` to be applied to the state machine.
 This may increase the response time
 > for read operations.
 >
-> 2. Do not wait for the commits till `beginTimestamp` to be applied to the state machine.
-This may result result in an old value for a key.
+> 2. Do not wait.
+This may result result in getting an old value for a key.
 Example,
 > if the `nextTimestamp` is 10, the current transaction will be awarded 9 as its `beginTimestamp`.
 However, there might be transactions in the queue
 > waiting to be applied to state machine.
 This means, reading the value for a key from the state machine will get the value with latest version (/timestamp)
-> which may be less than 9.
+> which may be less than 9, it could be 6 or could be 5 or anything.

 The `Get` method is fairly simple: